ENgaging in Advance Care Planning Talks (ENACT) Module 1

 Primary care team members who are directly involved in this study:

-- Physicians or advanced practice providers and social workers or nurse care managers who will be assisting with facilitation of the group visits.
+- Physicians, advanced practice providers, social workers, and nurse care managers who will assist with the facilitation of the group visits

-- Medical assistants and clinic schedulers who will assist with coordination of the group medical visits.
+- Medical assistants and clinic schedulers who will assist with the coordination of the group medical visits